 A list of delinquent parcels will be published in local newspapers in October.
 An electronically transmitted Tax Sale list of the delinquent parcels will be available for purchase by registered tax buyers at a cost of $250.
 Information contained on the Tax Sale list includes the permanent parcel number, the assessee name, the delinquent tax amount and the state equalized value.
 Purchase of the list is not a requirement for attending the Tax Sale.
 The Tax Sale list provided to the tax buyers is for the sole purpose of the delinquent property Tax Sale.
 Use of this information for any other purpose is strictly prohibited.
 The County Treasurer reserves the right to deny sale of the list to any tax buyer.

-Registration forms are available on October 1st to interested tax buyers and can be obtained online or in our office.
-A tax buyer must attend the Sale in order to bid.
+Registration forms to become a tax buyer are available online or in our office on October 1st.
+A tax buyer must attend the Tax Sale in order to bid.
 Payment of purchases (delinquent taxes + interest + costs of $104.00 per parcel) must be made by cash or cashier’s check the day after the Tax Sale held on November 19, 2015.
 The legal requirements to purchase at the Tax Sale and procedures that must be followed to obtain a tax deed are outlined in the Illinois Compiled Statutes Chapter 35, Act 200, Article 21, available at public libraries or on the internet at www.ilga.gov/legislation/ilcs/ilcs.asp.
 Knowledge regarding procedures and statutory requirements is the tax buyer’s responsibility.

 The bid represents the rate of interest that would be earned by the tax buyer on the purchase amount during each six months of the redemption period, if the owner redeems the sale.
 By law, the maximum interest rate bid is 18%.
 The sale is to the tax buyer who bids the lowest percentage of interest.
 In the last several years, the average successful bids ranged from 0% to 4%.